nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts up ManageEZPZ
-2. ManageEZPZ greets User with our HELP page, with all the commands.
-3. User enters the command to list Tasks.
+2. User enters the command to list Tasks.
-4. ManageEZPZ displays the all Tasks.
+3. ManageEZPZ displays the all Tasks.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 User uses list Task commands with the wrong syntax.
-    * 3a1.
+    * 2a1.
 ManageEZPZ sends an error message to User, that the list command is incorrect, attached with the correct syntax format.

       Use case ends.